 You also should limit pesticides because they will affect your health.
 So if Monstera shows signs of pests, you should first use alcohol to wipe the leaves, then use organic drugs to control pests.

-Above are the causes and instructions for taking care of Monstera plants when the Monstera leaves turnìng black.
+Above are the causes and instructions for taking care of Monstera black leaves.
 If you love to learn more about the best ways to care for this plant, keep with us our articles on the web: DIG Nursery to read articles on how to grow and care for the plant.